10 ways to reduce pain

 There are many types of relaxation techniques, varying from breathing exercises to types of meditation.

-Ask your GP for advice in the first instance.
+Ask a GP for advice in the first instance.
 There may be classes available locally or at your local hospital's pain clinic.